-The Registrar will provide you with the certified copy of the death certificate and extra copies can be purchased at a cost of £11 each.
+The Registrar will provide you with the certified copy of the death certificate and extra copies can be purchased for an extra charge.
 Copies are likely to be required if you are dealing with the financial affairs of the person who has died.

 Many authorities have a ‘Tell us Once’ service which allows you to inform a number of government departments about a death in one go.
 It is a free and optional service which is available once you have registered the death with the registrar.
 You will be given a unique reference number to use, either online or by telephone (on 0800 0857308).